ovh/docs/pages/platform/ai-training/37_TUTO_flask_yolov5/guide.en-us.md

 ---
 title: Deploy a web service for YOLOv5 using Flask
 slug: web-service-yolov5
-excerpt: How to deploy a web service for YOLOv5 using your own weights with Flask ?
+excerpt: How to deploy a web service for YOLOv5 using your own weights with Flask
 section: Tutorials
 order: 8
 ---

-*Last updated 27th of July, 2021.*
+**Last updated 27th of July, 2021.**

 ## Objective

 The purpose of this tutorial is to show how to deploy a web service for YOLOv5 using your own weights generated after training a YOLOv5 model on your dataset.

-In other to do this, you will use [Flask](https://flask.palletsprojects.com/en/2.0.x/), an open-source micro framework for web development in Python.
+In order to do this, you will use [Flask](https://flask.palletsprojects.com/en/2.0.x/), an open-source micro framework for web development in Python.
 You will also learn how to build and use a custom docker image for a Flask application.

 For more information on how to train YOLOv5 on a custom dataset, refer to the following [documentation](https://docs.ovh.com/ie/en/ai-training/yolov5-example/).